Need A Quick Way To Calm Morning Chaos? Try Journal Writing

-Inside: If your mornings begin with chaos, try this simple bell ringer activity with Grade 1, 2, or 3 students.
-A great addition to your morning routine.
+If your mornings begin with chaos, try this simple bell ringer activity with Grade 1, 2, or 3 students.
+It's a great addition to your morning routine.

 Listening to the hum of the lights, I look around and smile.
 Kids writing.
 Teacher happy.
 It’s going to be a great day.